SeanCondon/YangUiComponents/README.md

 particular leaf types - e.g. number with range and string with pattern - to give a fully featured and scalable solution for editing data models.

-The idea is that these componenets could be freely assembled in to a page to suit the end users tastes, and that the whole UI would be driven off some Meta model derived from YANG but in JSON format.
+The idea is that these components could be freely assembled in to a page to suit the end users tastes, and that the whole UI would be driven off some Meta model derived from YANG but in JSON format.
 Like "pyang -f jtox <yang files>" produces but a whole lot more information.
 It's possible such a file could be produced on